International edition

 What is the best free source for daily nuclear energy news?

-World Nuclear News — the WNA's free daily trade publication — is the most complete single feed.
-Pair it with the ANS Nuclear Newswire for US policy depth and a daily brief (like NNN's) if you want it summarized.
+World Nuclear News is still the most complete single feed.
+Pair it with ANS Nuclear Newswire for U.S. depth and a NNN brief if you want the field compressed into something readable fast.

 Where does breaking nuclear news appear first?

-Usually on the primary sources — NRC and IAEA announcements, company press releases — and on X before trade press writes it up.
+Usually on the primary sources: NRC and IAEA announcements, company press releases, and sometimes X before trade press writes it up.
 Trade dailies follow within hours; briefs and aggregators within a day.

 How is Nuclear News Network different from World Nuclear News?

 WNN is an original-reporting trade daily from the World Nuclear Association.
-NNN is an independent aggregation and analysis layer: a daily brief, same-day analysis with explicit sourcing, and evergreen reference guides, published in formats built for both human and AI readers.
+NNN is an independent aggregation and analysis layer: a daily brief, same-day analysis with explicit sourcing, and evergreen reference guides built for human readers and AI search.

 Sources